101-year-old Iowa WWII WAVES veteran shares her story

 From wife and mother to great-great-great grandmother, she has lived a full life.
 One of Hoyla’s shining achievements dates back to 1942 when she joined the WAVES.

 WAVES stands for Woman Accepted for Volunteer Emergency Service.
-Eight decades ago, this small-town Iowa girl started her journey on a train to New York.
+Eight decades ago, this small-town Iowa girl took the train to the Big Apple.

-“What the tests and things they gave me, I guess my typewriting, which was from school, really was the only thing that showed up, so they sent me to San Diego, California, to a camp that was for teletype, and a teletype is a typewriter,” remembered Hoyla.
+“What the tests and things they gave me, I guess my typewriting which was from school, really was the only thing that showed up so they sent me to San Diego, CA to a camp that was for teletype and a teletype is a typewriter,” remembered Hoyla.

 Like all WAVES, her role freed up men to serve in the war.